marklidenberg/jprint2/README.md

 # jprint2

-Print any object in JSON.
+Print any Python object as JSON.
 Built on top of [jsons](https://github.com/ramonhagenaars/jsons) for formatting and [pygments](https://pygments.org/) for colorizing.

 ## Basic usage